A Tuscan Artisan Transforms Wood Into Wonderful

 Artistic pieces like the ones he's holding below take much longer.
 Very often, pieces stay on the shelf for a while to dry to maintain the structure and integrity of a piece.
 But it also gives Giorgio time to feel what the piece should ultimately become.

 An artisan listens with their heart to feel what's right.
 Whether it's listening to grape vines tell you how to tend them or what to do with the knot of olive wood, they create beauty from within.
 For us, this experience was as bucket list worthy as anything we’ve seen.

 Do you love artisan-crafted good like wood, leather, and metal, and learning the story behind the artist?

-Arianna and Alessio can help organize a local slow-travel experience in Tuscany that's curated to what interests you, from handcrafted items to food to wine and everything in between.
+Arianna and Alessio can help organize a local tour of Tuscany based on slow travel — that's curated to what interests you, from handcrafted items to food to wine and everything in between.
 Contact Km Zero Tours through their website or email Arianna@KmZeroTours.com.